neumino/neumino.github.io/movies.md

-### Ghost in the Shell
+### Life
-*Released on 2017-03-29, vote average 6.4*
+*Released on 2017-03-23, vote average 6.1*

-In the near future, Major is the first of her kind: a human saved from a terrible crash, who is cyber-enhanced to be a perfect soldier devoted to stopping the world&#39;s most dangerous criminals.
+The six-member crew of the International Space Station is tasked with studying a sample from Mars that may be the first proof of extra-terrestrial life, which proves more intelligent than ever expected.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/xTPvnQ2wDlI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Heiy3mP9IIM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>